interrogator/corpkit/README.md

 <img style="float:left" src="https://raw.githubusercontent.com/interrogator/risk/master/images/risk-and-power-2.png" />
 <br>

-### Really tricky stuff
+### Visualisation options

-With a bit of creativity, you can do some pretty awesome data-viz.
+With a bit of creativity, you can do some pretty awesome data-viz, thanks to *Pandas* and *Matplotlib*.
 The following plots require only one interrogation:

 ```python
 >>> modals = interrogator(annual_trees, 'words', 'MD < __')